Classic Machu Picchu and Reserva Amazonica

 After breakfast, you will return to Puerto Maldonado by boat for your return flight to Lima.
 On the way to the airport, you will visit the Butterfly House.

 Butterfly House.
 This one-hour-long excursion provides you with an introduction to the amazing world of butterflies at the Butterfly House in Puerto Maldonado, near the airport.
 The Tambopata National Reserve and Peru hold various records in butterfly species numbers.
 Enjoy a personalized excursion accompanied by an interpreter who will explain the diverse characteristics of this wonderful species.
 There are 3,800 species in Peru, and many of these can be found at the Butterfly House, which showcases the varied beauty and adaptability of these colorful insects.
 Upon arrival in Lima, you will be transferred to your hotel.
-In the evening, you will enjoy a Folkloric Dinner Show at La Dama Juana Restaurant.
+In the evening, you will enjoy a Folkloric Dinner Show at Dpaso Restaurant.
 Overnight in Lima.
 (B,D)

 Check out at noon.
 Transfer to the airport for your return flight to your final destination.
 (B)